 March 15, 2018 @ 7:00 PM – Dr. Alan Fox, Professor of Asian and Comparative Philosophy and Religion, University of Delaware

-Alan Fox is an Professor of Asian and Comparative Philosophy and Religion in the Philosophy Department at the University of Delaware.
-He earned his Ph.D. in Religion from Temple University in 1988, and was a Fulbright Scholar in Taiwan in 1986-87.
-He came to the University in 1990.
-He received the University of Delaware’s Excellence in Teaching Award in 1995 and 2006, and the College of Arts and Sciences’ Outstanding Teacher Award in 1999.
+Dr. Alan Fox is Professor of Asian and Comparative Philosophy and Religion in the Philosophy Department at the university of Delaware.
+He earned his Ph.D. in Religion from Temple University in 1988 and was a Fulbright Scholar in Taiwan in 1986-87.
+He came to the University in 1990 and received the University of Delaware’s Excellence in Teaching Award in 1995 and 2006 and the College of Arts and Sciences Outstanding Teacher Award on 1999.
 In 2006 he was named Delaware Professor of the Year by the Carnegie Foundation for Advancement of Teaching and the Council for the Advancement and Support of Education.
-In 2008 he was named a finalist for the National Inspiring Integrity Award, and in 2012 He was named a Teaching Fellow by the American Association of Philosophy Teachers.
-He is a former director of both the University Honors Program and the Master of Arts in Liberal Studies Program, as well as advisor to the undergraduate Religious Studies Minor, and is currently acting Director of the Islamic Studies Program.
-He has also served as President of the Faculty Senate at both the College and University levels.
-He has published on Buddhism and Chinese Philosophy.
-His research is currently focused on Philosophical Daoism.
+In 2008 he was named a finalist for the National Inspiring Integrity Award.
+He is a former director of the University Honors Program, and has served as director of the Master of Arts in the Liberal Studies Program.